Sydney Harbour Islands: Which Ones Can You Actually Visit?

 Shark Island is a popular NYE fireworks venue and hosts a couple of other ticketed events each year, but mainly it is used by people with their own boat or kayak.

-What to do when you get there: Shark Island is perfect for picnicking and paddling.
+What to do when you get there: The island is mainly used for picnicking and paddling.
+There are sandstone grottos and rock pools to explore if you want to stretch your legs.

 Clark island / Billong-olola